 The leaves are falling and temperatures are dropping.
-Now is the time, Maryland’s homeless population begins a constant battle to escape exposure-related conditions like hypothermia, frostbite, and trench foot.
+Now is the time, DC, Maryland, and other homeless populations begin a constant battle to escape exposure-related conditions like hypothermia, frostbite, and trench foot.

 Unsheltered people are at special risk for hypothermia